 In 431 BCE, the Athenian statesman Pericles delivered one of the most influential speeches of all time, “Pericles’ Epitaphios,” otherwise known as “Pericles’ Funeral Oration.”

 The speech, recorded by the historian Thucydides who was present at its delivery, has endured for millennia as one of the most compelling descriptions of democracy in history.
-It has informed subsequent epoch-making orations from Lincoln at Gettysburg to Kennedy and Obama.
+It has informed subsequent epoch-making orations from that of Lincoln at Gettysburg to those of Kennedy and Obama.

 The occasion was the funeral of the first Athenian soldiers to lose their lives in the Peloponnesian War.

 In the speech, Pericles, the first great statesman of the ancient world, says that he wished to focus on “the road by which we reached our position, the form of government under which our greatness grew, and the national habits out of which it sprang” in addition to praising the dead.

 This amounts to a snapshot of the Athens of the time; historians say that Thucydides’ Pericles thus “decides to praise the war dead by glorifying the city for which they died.”